The 10 Best Brunches in Fitzroy, Melbourne for 2023 (By a Local!)

 If you could only have brunch in one place in Fitzroy, it should be at Stagger Lee’s.
 This place, you guys.
 This place is absolutely phenomenal.
 In fact, if we’re real-life friends and you’ve come out to visit me in Australia, you already know this, because this is the spot I take everybody I know to.

-While I continually find myself returning to the anchovies, there are a handful of other dishes I’ve also tried and loved.
-The sweetcorn and jalapeno cornbread with chilli maple bacon is fantastic — a beautiful balance of sweet and spicy.
-The Mexican breakfast tacos are as good as any I’ve had in Mexico, and the beef brisket and grilled cheese sandwich is perfect for a lunchtime indulgence.
-Dave’s mum is a huge fan of the nectarines: toasted sourdough topped with balsamic roasted nectarines, pickled golden beets, toasted hazelnuts, burrata, and basil — I still need to try that one.
+Over the past year, the menu highlights for me have been the sweetcorn and jalapeno cornbread with chilli maple bacon — a beautiful balance of sweet and spicy.
+The beef brisket and grilled cheese sandwich was perfect for a lunchtime indulgence.
+And I loved the nectarines: toasted sourdough topped with balsamic roasted nectarines, pickled golden beets, toasted hazelnuts, burrata, and basil.

 Address: 276 Brunswick St, Fitzroy VIC 3065.